 Before we jump into the blog post – don’t miss this amazing deal for one-on-one blog coaching with me, Coco Creativ.
 Gain clarity and direction on your blogging journey at the lowest prices EVER.
 Book now, this special pricing ends soon!

-DA stands for Domain Authority and this score is assigned to websites on the internet, not just blogs.
+DA stands for Domain Authority and every website has a score.
 This is a scale assigned by Moz and it runs from 0 -100.
 0 is the lowest and 100 is the highest; the higher your score, the more “authority” your site has.

 Go on, check your score – click here and see how you rank.
-Don’t worry if you have a low score, that’s why I’m dropping these tips in your lap today.
+Don’t worry if you have a low score, today’s tips will help you improve it.

 What determines your Domain Authority score?